Table of Contents

 Eight straight weeks of taking Noopept seems to be the recommended absolute maximum.
 After that, it will take about three weeks for the tolerance to go away entirely.

 Where to Buy Noopept

-As tends to be the case with all nootropics, Noopept is not usually available at brick and mortar stores.
+As tends to be the case with many nootropics, Noopept is not usually available at brick and mortar stores.
 Sourcing it online is the way to go, and it is an easy product to find there.

-For a piece of mind, I strongly recommend buying from a vendor that submits its supplements for 3rd party analysis and verification.
+For piece of mind, I strongly recommend you buy from a vendor that submits its supplements for 3rd party analysis and verification.
 This stuff is going into your body.
 There's no need to take a risk with a shady product.

 Personally, I like to use Absorb Health for all my cognitive enhancement needs.
 It's a well-established source that has been tried, tested, and is quite popular in the nootropics community.